-In 1952, the split-level design, exemplified by the Ventoura Loft Liner seen below, made its debut.
-The main level bedroom area of these rigs had an extremely low ceiling (something like 6 feet).
+In the early 1950s, the split-level design, exemplified by the Ventoura Loft Liner seen below, made its debut.
+The main level bedroom area of these rigs usually had an extremely low ceiling (something like 6 feet).
 A 3 or 4 foot-high "loft," serving as a second -bedroom- level, was accessed by a set of stairs.

 Click on image for a larger view